 Imagine being able to push virtual, modular content to each of your reps, as soon as you determine gaps and deficiencies in their performance?
 The idea of just-in-time, situational learning is a reality with modular online training options, which can intercede in real time when an acute performance challenge is identified, creating a custom learning path.

 Classroom training may still be perceived as the standard when it comes to driving behavioral change in the field.
 However, valuable as that format is, it will have zero impact if you can’t get reps into the classroom when they need it.

 That’s why companies need virtual training formats that aim to replicate the training rigor of a classroom setting.
 This virtual format should be based on competency models, custom learning paths and situational learning modalities that improve reps’ performance without removing them from the field.

 Evidently this is becoming more obvious to companies, with 65 percent of respondents indicating they plan to increase spending on virtual, modular training formats.
-Meanwhile, investment in instructor-led classroom training — perceived as the most effective in terms of driving behavior changes — is set to remain flat, according to the survey.
+Meanwhile, investment in instructor-led classroom sales skills training — perceived as the most effective in terms of driving behavior changes — is set to remain flat, according to the survey.